digitalmethodsinitiative/4cat/backend/README.md

 Runs worker threads in which the magic happens:

-- Scraping 4chan threads and posts
+- Scraping image board threads and posts
 - Downloading images
 - Scheduling the above
 - Parsing and processing search requests